Friedrich von Mellenthin: Biography

 Mellenthin was born in Breslau; his brother Horst von Mellenthin was also a World War II general.
 In 1924, Friedrich von Mellenthin enlisted in the Reichsheer; in 1932 he married Ingeborg von Aulock.
 He was assigned to the Prussian Military Academy in 1935.
 Between 1937 and June 1941, Mellenthin held several general staff positions in the Army; in June 1941, Mellenthin was posted to North Africa, where he served as a staff officer in the Afrika Korps until September 1942.

-Until May 1944, Mellenthin served as chief of staff of the XXXXVIII Panzer Corps in the occupied Soviet Union, under General Hermann Balck, including the Battle of Kursk, the Battle of Kiev, and the spring 1944 retreat through the western Ukraine.
+Until May 1944, Mellenthin served as chief of staff of the XXXXVIII Panzer Corps in the occupied Soviet Union, under General Hermann Balck, including during the Battle of Kursk, the Battle of Kiev, and the spring 1944 retreat through the western Ukraine.
 In September 1944, Mellenthin followed Balck to the 4th Panzer Army and then to Army Group G in eastern France.
 On 28 December, Mellenthin was given command of 9th Panzer Division, which was then engaged in the Battle of the Bulge.
 From March to May 1945 he was chief of staff of the 5th Panzer Army.

 Mellenthin surrendered to the British Army on 3 May 1945 and spent two and a half years in an internment camp.
 After his release, Mellenthin emigrated to South Africa, founded Trek Airways, worked together with Luxair and represented Lufthansa in Africa from 1961 until 1969.
 He died in Johannesburg in 1997.

 Authorship and reception

 Mellenthin's book Panzerschlachten, translated into English as Panzer Battles, documents Wehrmacht's campaigns that he participated in.
 The book was reprinted six times in the U.S. between 1956 and 1976 and continues to be popular among readers who romanticize the German war effort.
 The veracity of Mellenthin's Panzer Battles and other works has been called into question over the years.
 The historian Wolfram Wette lists Mellenthin in the group of German generals who authored apologetic, uncritical studies on World War II, alongside Ferdinand Heim, Kurt von Tippelskirch, Waldemar Erfurth and others.

 Critics point out that Mellenthin tends to downplay Wehrmacht's failures while extolling the fighting qualities of the German soldier.
 The historians Ronald Smelser and Edward J. Davies have characterized Mellenthin's works as part of the "exculpatory memoirs" genre that fed the post-war revisionist narrative, alongside books by Erich von Manstein, Heinz Guderian, Hans Rudel and Hans von Luck.
 Mellenthin blames Wehrmacht's defeat solely on the Soviet advantages in men and materiel, describing the Red Army as a "ruthless enemy, possessed of immense and seemingly inexhaustible resources".
-As the result, according to Mellenthin, the "endless waves of men and tanks" eventually "submerged" the supposedly superior Wehrmacht.
+As a result, according to Mellenthin, the "endless waves of men and tanks" eventually "submerged" the supposedly superior Wehrmacht.